So What’s My Story?

 In 2008 I moved to Victoria BC, to start up an independent record label with producer/composer Daniel Martins, this was when I really started to get into graphic and web design.
-I had a lot of fun in Victoria but I ended up moving out east with my wife Katherine to find better work opportunities.
+I had a lot of fun in Victoria but I ended up moving out east to find better work opportunities.

-New to Toronto as of 2017, we fell in love with this city and we hope stick around as long as possible.
+New to Toronto as of 2017, I fell in love with this city and hope stick around as long as possible.

 Things I Love To Do

 Graphic & Web Design

 I started designing my websites in 2001, and fell in love with the possibilities and challenges that come with designing for the web.
 Currently I’m focusing on honing my responsive design techniques creating website that are optimized to be viewed on desktops, tablets and phones without losing the feel of the site.

 I also have worked extensively in print, designing media, promotional, marketing and advertising materials for a number of clients and employers.

 Trained as broadcast engineer at the Southern Alberta Institute of Technology in Calgary, I’ve worked in a wide range production technical /creative roles over the last decade including: audio engineering, video editing, and motion graphics and music composition/production.

 From simple PowerPoint to complex multimedia presentations and installations, I can help out in almost every facet of your production from conception to completion.

 Training at Camosun’s School of Business Victoria has turned me on to the exciting, and often complicated, possibilities of public relations, marketing and business.
 I can bring experience and expertise in Brand Indetity SEO, Social Media Marketing to the table.